Agriculture Farming

 Benefits of NDVI for Crop Yield Maximization

 NDVI has many advantages.
 By calculating this index, farmers can improve yields and detect diseases and pest attacks before widespread damage occurs.
-It can also help improve water management for plants.
+It can also help improve plant water management.
 Growers can anticipate and prevent future plant stress problems.
 Indexes are commonly utilized to detect areas where plants are experiencing stress and exhibiting weaker growth.

 In case you missed it: Cauliflower Insect Pest Management: Effective Tips for Protecting Your Crop